Dreaming381/Latios-Framework-Documentation/Psyshock Physics/Getting Started.md

 # Getting Started with Psyshock Physics

-This is the sixth preview version I am releasing out to the public.
+This is the seventh preview version I am releasing out to the public.
 It currently only supports a small number of use cases.
 The number of supported use cases will grow with each release.

 ## Authoring